roadiz/docs/intro/getting_started.rst

 to create your content forms from scratch and choose the right fields you need.
 Images and texts for your projects.
 Images, texts, prices and even geolocation for your products.
 That’s why it’s called *polymorphic*.

-When you’ll discover Roadiz back-office interface, you’ll notice that there aren’t any Rich text editor or called WYSIWYG editors.
+When you’ll discover Roadiz back-office interface, you’ll notice that there aren’t any Rich text editor also called *WYSIWYG* editors.
 We made the choice to promote *Markdown* syntax in order to focus on content hierarchy and quality instead of content style.
 Our guideline is to preserve and respect the webdesigners and graphic designers work.

 You’ll see that we built Roadiz as webdesigners and for webdesigners.
 It will allow you to create really quickly website